Benjamin Butler: Civil War

 Although he sympathized with the South, Butler stated, "I was always a friend of southern rights but an enemy of southern wrongs" and sought to serve in the Union Army.
 His military career before the Civil War began as a private in the Lowell militia in 1840.
 Butler eventually rose to become colonel of a regiment of primarily Irish American men.
-In 1855, the nativist Know Nothing Governor Henry J. Gardner disbanded Butler's militia, but Butler was elected brigadier general after the militia was reorganized.
+In 1855, the nativist Know Nothing governor Henry J. Gardner disbanded Butler's militia, but Butler was elected brigadier general after the militia was reorganized.
 In 1857 Secretary of War Jefferson Davis appointed him to the Board of Visitors of West Point.
 These positions did not give him any significant military experience.

 1860

 After Abraham Lincoln was elected president in November 1860, Butler traveled to Washington, D.C.
 When a secessionist South Carolina delegation arrived there he recommended to lameduck President James Buchanan that they be arrested and charged with treason.
 Buchanan rejected the idea.
-Butler also met with Jefferson Davis and learned that he was not the Union man that Butler had previously thought he was.
+Butler also met with Jefferson Davis and learned that he was not the Union man that Butler had thought he was.
 Butler then returned to Massachusetts, where he warned Governor John A. Andrew that hostilities were likely and that the state militia should be readied.
 He took advantage of the mobilization to secure a contract with the state for his mill to supply heavy cloth to the militia.
 Military contracts would constitute a significant source of profits for Butler's mill throughout the war.